trezor/trezor-suite/docs/misc/localization.md

 Suite uses [react-intl](https://github.com/formatjs/formatjs) package for all in-app localization needs.
 Definitions of all messages are stored in [messages.ts](https://github.com/trezor/trezor-suite/blob/develop/packages/suite/src/support/messages.ts).

-To allow non-developers to edit these messages through user-friendly interface, we upload them to [Crowdin](https://crowdin.com/project/trezor-suite) via [trezor-translations-manager](https://github.com/trezor/trezor-suite/tree/develop/packages/translations-manager) (TTM) which takes care of conversion to CSV file format before the upload. *Be aware that TTM is rather legacy project and most likely could be replaced with `formatjs` cli.*
+To allow non-developers to edit these messages through user-friendly interface, we upload them to [Crowdin](https://crowdin.com/project/trezor-suite) via their [CLI](https://github.com/crowdin/crowdin-cli).

-After strings have been translated we use TTM again to download the messages and generate language json files.
-They are automatically copied to [suite-data package](https://github.com/trezor/trezor-suite/tree/develop/packages/suite-data/files/translations).
+After strings have been translated we use Crowdin CLI again to download the translated json files to [suite-data package](https://github.com/trezor/trezor-suite/tree/develop/packages/suite-data/files/translations).
 To finish the process these files need to be commited to the repository.

 ## Message definitions